 Supply of uninterrupted industrial gas by pipeline by GSPC was a milestone that revived the region's extinct ceramic business.
+Any increase in the price can immidiately affect the competitiveness of the local industry in international markets.
+Because outside of India the industry needs to compete with Chinese tiles factories.

 The quality of the local products is becoming comparable to that of international standards.
 Some of these products are also qualifying stringent European EN14411:2006 norms.